suchandanreddy/sdwan-apis/SD-WAN-Programmability-lab-dcloud-June-2020.md

   - Build Query to specify the rules on how to retrieve alarms
   - Perform the POST operation by sending query in POST request payload

-Using `Authentication Class` we will authenticate with vManage and get cookie(JSESSIONID) and Token (Token is retrieved only if vManage version is 19.2 or above).
+Using `Authentication` class we will authenticate with vManage and get cookie(JSESSIONID) and Token (Token is retrieved only if vManage version is 19.2 or above).
 Session Cookie and Token are used in subsequent API calls for validating user session.

-Now lets define the Query which can be used to collect alarms using POST operation on `https://vmanage-ip/dataservice/alarms`
+Now let's define the Query which can be used to collect alarms using POST operation on `https://vmanage-ip/dataservice/alarms`

 ##   Query Payload

 ###   Example-1

--	Between operator can be used to fetch the alarms for a custom interval for example i.e. 08:50:00 UTC to 8:55:00 UTC ( 5 mins interval )
+-	Between operator can be used to fetch the alarms for a custom interval for example i.e. 08:50:00 UTC to 8:55:00 UTC (5 mins interval)

 ```
 {